 Many visitors find it cost-effective to rent condos or private homes for their vacation, saving on hotel costs and cutting down on their food bill.
 Village Realty is one of many local rental agencies.
 There are plenty of Airbnb’s too, of course.

 Many families like the oceanside Outer Banks, where the most expensive rentals on Beach Road sleep family reunions and are often blanketed in morning fog or high winds.

 The soundside is quieter, while convenient to the many restaurants and ice cream parlors along Bypass Road.
 Expect even more quiet on the other islands like Roanoke that are closer to the mainland.
-We found few places had the tranquility and grace of the Roanoke Island Inn as a home base.

 If we whet your appetite, it’s time to find your own Outer Banks retreat.